-Here are some options roughly sorted most from least expensive/easy to most expensive/difficult.
+Here are some options roughly sorted from least expensive/easy to most expensive/difficult.

 Scarf or Balaclava

-The simplest and most low-tech is to wear a scarf or balaclava.
-As we’ve discussed, noise comes from air entering the helmet and the biggest hole in the helmet is the part your neck sticks out of.
+The most straightforward and low-tech is to wear a scarf or balaclava.
+As we’ve discussed, noise comes from air entering the helmet, and the biggest hole in the helmet is the part your neck sticks out of.

-Wearing a scarf or balaclava to ‘plug’ this area or reduce airflow will certainly dampen the sound.
-The problem is in warmer areas, they can be uncomfortable and even cause visor fogging.
+Wearing a scarf or balaclava to ‘plug’ this area or reduce airflow will dampen the sound.
+The problem is in warmer areas; they can be uncomfortable and even cause visor fogging.